-The ski club were in Le Corbier in the French Alps in mid March with pupils from both schools.
-More news soon.
+The ski club were in Le Corbier in the French Alps in mid March 2018 with pupils from both schools.
+See further down.

 Also, click on the link from the BBC regarding autism and skiing is worth a watch.

-Our next foreign ski trip was in March 2016 in Serre Chevalier, France alongside some of our friends from Woodlands School in Edinburgh.
+Our next foreign ski trip was in March 2016 in Serre Chevalier and also to Le Corbier in March 2018, both in France.
+We traveled with some of our friends from Woodlands School in Edinburgh.
 (See below for details.)

 Serre Chevalier, France 2016